Patients and Visitors

 - Masks must be worn by both patient and care partner for the duration of the visit unless medically contraindicated.

-- All visitors must enter through the Women’s Pavilion.
+- All visitors must enter through the Women’s Pavilion and undergo a health screening upon entering the facility.

 - For Labor & Delivery, a doula is not deemed a visitor, but part of the care provider team serving the patient.

-- For procedural patients, the care partner should arrive with the patient (including outside of visiting hours) and report to the designated registration area, such as Central Registration.
+- For procedural patients, the care partners should arrive with the patient (including outside of visiting hours) and report to the designated registration area, such as Central Registration.

 Learn more about what to expect